fielding/dotfiles/README.md

 - [ ] Rework implementation/installation at new workstation; current .gitignore
 with the git repo existing in ~ is pretty bogus
+- [ ] binds/tune up text/code folding within vim
+- [ ] check in to vim-hackernews and adding additional color highlighting to
+- comments pages.
+A small dab of color could go a long way
 - [ ] Revise Vim plugins; Try and incorporate desired, but currently unused plugins, in to my workflow, and then remove any "unfitting" or not needed.
 - [ ] Tmux configuration (basically a default config currently)
+- [ ] Clipboard "functionality" and sanity with vim/tmux and os x
+- AN OPTIMISTIC ADVENTURE DOWN POSTAL LANE: MUTT the ultimate setup.
+  - [ ] MUTT
+  - [ ] notmuch
+  - [ ] msmtp
+  - [ ] POSSIBLY offlineimap
+  - [ ] contacts (brew install contacts)
 ### Someday/Maybe

 - [ ] Hotline Miami Color Scheme